-Things can often come up for parents at a moments notice, so being flexible enough to drop everything and go babysitting if you get a phone call can provide you with some extra work, and very grateful parents!
+Things can often come up for parents at a moment's notice, so being flexible enough to drop everything and go babysitting if you get a phone call can provide you with some extra work, and very grateful parents!

 Of course, you want any relationship with your clients to go both ways.
 If you offer some flexibility to them, it's fair to expect a bit in return as well.

 You want to be open to a variety of different situations without ever feeling like the families that you babysit for are taking advantage of you.
 There are some things, like the minimum pay you're willing to accept, that you shouldn't compromise on.
-But in general, a bit of flexibility really goes a long way in establishing a long-term babysitting job.
+In general, a bit of flexibility really goes a long way in establishing a long-term babysitting job.

-You can have all the babysitting training and experience in the world.
-But some people just really lack common sense when they're faced with a new or uncertain situation!
+You can have all the babysitting training and experience in the world, but some people just really lack common sense when they're faced with a new or uncertain situation!

 As a great babysitter, you should be a great problem-solver and be able to think analytically to solve any problems that you might find yourself facing.
 You should be able to use your experience to figure out how to use a new microwave or washing machine at a client's home that you've never used before.

 Aside from overcoming obstacles on the job, you want to be able to answer any questions that kids may have for you.